cdent/gabbi/docs/source/index.rst

-Extended functionality, such as the use of `JSONPath`_ to query response bodies and reuse the prior response data in the current request, exists to make it easier to test relatively complex JSON-driven APIs, even those bold enough to lay claim to being fully RESTful with HATEOAS.
+Extended functionality, such as the use of `JSONPath`_ to query response bodies and reuse the prior response data in the current request, exists to make it easier to test relatively complex JSON-driven APIs.

 This functionality should not be taken as license to write gloriously complex test files.
 If your API is so complex that it needs complex